Alimony (Maintenance): Who, Why, How Much, How Long?

 How long does maintenance continue?

 In cases where maintenance is awarded, there are presumptive amounts for the maintenance awards if the above two tests to not apply.
-The issue as of January 1, 2016 will be the length of the marriage at the time the case was commenced.
+The issue is the length of the marriage at the time the case is commenced.
+Under Illinois law through to January 1, 2018 the length if the court follows the guidelines is based on simply multiplying the numbers of years married by the following:

 - 5 years or less: 20%